dice-group/IndQNER/README.md

 We evaluated the annotation quality of IndQNER by performing experiments in two settings: supervised learning (BiLSTM+CRF) and transfer learning ([IndoBERT](https://huggingface.co/indobenchmark/indobert-base-p1) fine-tuning).

 ### Supervised Learning Setting
 The implementation of BiLSTM and CRF utilized [IndoBERT](https://huggingface.co/indobenchmark/indobert-base-p1) to provide word embeddings.
-All experiments used batch size of 16.
+All experiments used a batch size of 16.
 These are the results:

 |Maximum sequence length|Number of e-poch|Precision|Recall|F1 score|
 |-----------------------|----------------|---------|------|--------|